 The clinic does not have the capacity to hold patients for prolonged periods of time or to admit patients overnight.

 The Clinic staff will always attempt to quickly identify and see patients with urgent problems on a priority basis; otherwise, patients are seen as “first come first served”.

 The Orleans Urgent Care Clinic (OUCC) is open:

 8 am to 9 pm Monday to Friday,

 8 am to 3 pm Saturday and Sunday.

-In exceptional circumstances the OUCC may have to close one hour earlier than our posted hours.
-This may occur when a combination of heavy patient volume and medical emergencies does not permit the safe management of additional patients presenting to the clinic.
-When early capacity closure occurs the OUCC will nevertheless endeavor to provide health services to all patients requiring immediate emergency care and will assist non registered patients in locating alternate health services.
+The OUCC may have to close one hour, or in exceptional circumstances up to one and a half hours, earlier than our posted hours.
+This may occur when heavy patient volume and / or medical emergencies do not permit the safe management of additional patients presenting to the clinic.
+When early capacity closure occurs the OUCC will nevertheless provide health services to all patients who have registered at the time of closure and to anyone requiring immediate emergency care.
+The OUCC will assist non registered patients locate alternate health services.

-The Orleans Urgent Care Clinic (OUCC) is closed on statutory holidays.
+The Orleans Urgent Care Clinic (OUCC) is closed on statutory holidays and Family Day

 Our goal is to limit the waiting time from registration to physician assessment to less than one hour, however, depending on patient volume, this is not always possible.
 The Orleans Urgent Care Clinic cares for approximately 60,000 patients every year, and on some days we experience more patient visits than any of the hospital emergency departments in Ottawa!
 We believe that our patients are aware of the unpredictable nature of urgent care medicine, and we appreciate your patience and understanding when waiting times are more prolonged.